foreseecode/verint-xm-cordova-plugin/README.md

 ### Starting the SDK

+The SDK does not need to be manually started, it will be started whenever the plugin is loaded:
+- If your app includes a `startup_configuration.json` file with your Site Key, then it will start automatically with your Verint-hosted config from Configurator.
-Usually the SDK does not need to be manually started; it will be started whenever the plugin is loaded.
-If your app includes an `exp_fcp.json` file with your App ID, then it will start automatically with your Verint-hosted config.
-Otherwise, if you have included a local config in an `exp_configuration.json` file, the SDK will start using that.
-(Note: other start methods are available in the plugin's JavaScript, but are not typically necessary.)
+- If your app includes an `exp_fcp.json` file with your App ID, then it will start automatically with your Verint-hosted config from FCP.
+- Otherwise, if you have included a local config in an `exp_configuration.json` file, the SDK will start using that.

 ### Checking eligibility and showing an invite